Withdrawing the BGP Re-Routing Curtain: Understanding the Security Impact of BGP Poisoning via Real-World Measurements: Extent and Impact of Filtering

-Here we investigate which ASes are filtering paths.
-Our inference is based on a comparison on paths received by route reflectors at each advertisement of successively greater length.
-First, we build a directed acyclic graph $D$ of all paths $p$ observed on paths from the University AS to reflectors.
+Here we investigate which ASes are filtering paths based on data collected in the prior experiment.
+We develop a new inference algorithm to discover which ASes filter long poisoned paths based on a comparison of paths received by route collectors at each advertisement of successively greater length.
+First, we build a directed acyclic graph $D$ of all paths $p$ observed on paths from the university AS to collectors.
 The nodes of $D$ are ASes appearing on paths; edges represent links between them.
-Next, for each advertisement $i$ of successively greater path length, we build a set of ASes $A_i$ composed of all ASes appearing on our advertised paths that reached route reflectors.
-Finally, we remove all $a\in A_i$ from a copy of $D$, $D_i$.
+Next, for each advertisement $i$ of successively greater path length, we build a set of ASes $A_i$ composed of all ASes appearing on our advertised paths that reached route collectors.
+Finally, we remove all $a\in A_i$ from a copy of $D$, creating $D_i$.
 For each weakly connected component remaining in $D_i$, we learn that 1) at minimum, the roots of each component filtered the advertisement, and 2) at maximum, all AS nodes $a\in D_i$ filtered it.
 Using this method, we iteratively build maximum and minimum inferred filtering AS sets for every path length in our experiment.